Module checking of pushdown multi-agent systems: --hardness of ATL* pushdown module-checking

-In order to check that $\bl_3$ and $\bla_3$ have the same number, we exploit the auxiliary formula $\psi_=$ in the definition of $\varphi_{\fair} $ below for requiring from the current $\End{2}$-node $x$ of the current $2$-sub-block $\bl_2$ of $\bl_3$ that the $2$-sub-block $\bla_2$ of $\bla_3$ having the same number as $\bl_2$ has the same content as $\bl_2$ too.
-In order to ensure the last condition, the formula $\psi_=$ asserts the existence of a strategy $f_x$ of the player system such that the following holds: \begin{enumerate} \item each outcome of $f_x$ from node $x$ visits a node marked by $\CheckB{2}$ whose parent ($\End{2}$-node) belongs to a $\CheckMark{3}$-marked $3$-block.
-This ensures that all the outcomes get trapped in the \emph{same} $2$-block check-tree associated with some $2$-block $\bla_2$ of $\bla_3$.
+where the auxiliary formula $\psi_=$ in the definition of $\varphi_{\fair} $ requires from the current $\End{2}$-node $x$ of the current $2$-sub-block $\bl_2$ of $\bl_3$ that the $2$-sub-block $\bla_2$ of $\bla_3$ having the same number as $\bl_2$ has the same content as $\bl_2$ too.
+In order to ensure the last condition, the formula $\psi_=$ asserts the existence of a strategy $f_x$ of the player system such that the following holds: \begin{enumerate} \item each outcome of $f_x$ from the node $x$ visits a node marked by $\CheckB{2}$ whose parent ($\End{2}$-node) belongs to a $\CheckMark{3}$-marked $3$-block.
+This ensures that all the outcomes ``get trapped" in the \emph{same} $2$-block check-tree associated with some $2$-block $\bla_2$ of $\bla_3$.
 Moreover, $\bl_2$ and $\bla_2$ have the same content. \item For each outcome $\pi'$ of $f_x$ from $x$ which leads to a marked $1$-sub-block $\bla_1$ (hence, a marked copy of a $1$-sub-block of $\bla_2$), denoting by $\bl_1$ the $1$-sub-block of $\bl_2$ having the same number as $\bla_1$, it holds that $\bl_1$ and $\bla_1$ have the same content.
-This ensures that $\bl_2$ and $\bla_2$ have the same number. \end{enumerate}
+This ensures that $\bl_2$ and $\bla_2$ have the same number. \end{enumerate} Thus, formula $\psi_=$ is defined as follows.

 where $\eta_1$ corresponds to the homonymous subformula of the auxiliary formula $\eta(b,b')$ used in the definition of $\varphi_{3,\inc}$.
 This concludes the proof of Lemma~\ref{lemma:constructionOfATLStarFOrmula}. \end{proof}